-Shinjuku (新宿) is the most major transportation hub in western Tokyo and one of the most famous areas of the capital for foreigners.
-Shinjuku is truly a city within a city.
-The station itself, through which 4 million commuters pass every day, is a huge warren of passageways, underground shopping malls, and restaurants.
+It is truly a city within a city.
+The station itself, through which almost 4 million commuters pass every day, is a huge warren of passageways, underground shopping malls, and restaurants.
 And once you have made your way outside via one of the 60 or so exits you will find department stores, cinema complexes, the red-light district of Kabukicho, along with the dilapidated drinking alleyways of Omoide Yokocho and Golden Gai, waiting to be explored.

-Crossing the main road as you come out of the South Exit will take you out onto Shinjuku Southern Terrace, a commercial zone with a footbridge across to the department stores Takashimaya and Tokyu Hands.
+Crossing the main road from the South Exit of JR Shinjuku Station will take you out onto Shinjuku Southern Terrace, a commercial zone with a footbridge across to the department stores Takashimaya and Tokyu Hands.

 History of Shinjuku

-In 1601 five highways leading out of Nihombashi were marked for construction.
-At certain intervals along each, station posts with shelter for horses were built so that travellers could rest overnight on their long journey.
+In 1601 five routes leading out of Nihombashi were marked for construction.
+At certain intervals along each, lodges with shelters for horses were built so that travelers could rest overnight on their long journey.
 One of these highways, Koshukaido, connected Nihombashi with Shimosuwa in Nagano Prefecture.
-However, the distance between Nihombashi and the first station post was too far, resulting in complaints from travellers, and so in 1698 a new post was built in what is today Shinjuku (shin means “new” and juku means “lodgings”).
+However, the distance between Nihombashi and the first station post was too far, resulting in complaints from weary travelers, and so in 1698 a new post was built in what is today Shinjuku (shin means “new” and juku means “lodgings”).